 These workbooks contain a reference poster for each topic, which is then used to complete the activities.

-The vocabulary workbooks are printed front to back and stapled in the top left corner.
+The workbooks are printed front to back and stapled in the top left corner.
 Students work through the workbook, typically completing one topic per week.
 Once they’re done (about 6 weeks), I review it, make corrections if needed, then assign them the next unit.
 My students are always excited about receiving their next workbook.

 Here’s an example of the “Short Vowel A” resource activities.
 (My intermediate ELs started with the “Short A versus Long A.”)